-- of the election and shall serve the unexpired portion of the vacated term. - (c) If the office of chief executive becomes vacant, 3 the county council, by an affirmative vote of a majority of the seated members present at any regular or called meeting of 5 6 the county council shall appoint an interim chief executive 7 until the vacancy is filled at the next general election.
-If the county council fails to appoint an interim chief executive 8 within 30 days, the presiding judge of the Probate Court of 9 Jefferson County shall appoint an interim chief executive 10 until the vacancy is filled at the next available general 11 12 election. - Section 13.
-The legislative power of the county shall be vested in the county council.
+- of the election and shall serve the unexpired portion of the vacated term. - (c) If the office of chief executive becomes vacant, 3 the county council, by an affirmative vote of a majority of the seated members present at any regular or called meeting of 5 the county council shall appoint an interim chief executive 6 7 until the vacancy is filled at the next general election.
+If the county council fails to appoint an interim chief executive 8 within 30 days, the presiding judge of the probate court of 9 the county shall appoint an interim chief executive until the 10 vacancy is filled at the next available general election.
+11 - Section 13.
+The legislative power of the county shall be vested in the county council. - Section 14.
+The county council shall have, but not be limited to, the following powers and duties to:

-- Section 14.
-The county council shall have, but not be limited to, the following powers and duties to: - (1) Adopt, amend, and repeal ordinances, resolutions, and motions not contrary to the requirements of this act or law. - (2) Make appropriations, levy taxes, fees, and service charges, and incur indebtedness as permitted by law or by this act. - 23 (3) Adopt balanced annual operating and capital 24 budgets as provided in this act. - 25 (4) Adopt an administrative code as provided by this act.
+- (1) Adopt, amend, and repeal ordinances, resolutions, and motions not contrary to the requirements of this act or law. - (2) Make appropriations, levy taxes, fees, and service charges, and incur indebtedness as permitted by law or by this act. - 22 (3) Adopt balanced annual operating and capital 23 budgets as provided in this act. - 24 (4) Adopt an administrative code as provided by this act. - 26 (5) Confirm or reject appointments within 45 days.

-- 1 (5) Confirm or reject appointments within 45 days. - In the event that the county council does not confirm or $\frac{1}{2}$ - 3 reject an appointment within 45 days, the appointment shall be - 4 effective as though the county council had confirmed the - 5 appointment. - 6 (6) Conduct investigations of county departments, - 7 agencies, or functions and issue subpoenas as provided by this - 8 act. - 9 (7) Require, as it deems necessary, attendance of - 10 the chief executive at one county council meeting in each - 11 quarter of the fiscal year. - 12 (8) Require, as it deems necessary, the attendance - of the county manager at county council meetings and have the - 14 county manager provide information as may be required. - 15 (9) Accept, by ordinance, grants, gifts, or - donations, real or personal property on behalf of the county. - 17 (10) By ordinance, lease, convey, vacate, abandon, - or permit the use of county land, buildings, or other real - 19 personal property. - 20 (11) By ordinance or resolution, and in conformity - 21 with state law, modify or eliminate any department, agency, or - 22 function that no longer meets the needs of the taxpayers of - the county. - 24 (12) Employ a county council clerk and other - 25 personnel to serve the county council in the fulfillment of - its duties.
-County council staff shall be subject to the - 27 Jefferson County Personnel Board.
+27 In the event that the county council does not confirm or

+- reject an appointment within 45 days, the appointment shall be effective as though the county council had confirmed the appointment. - (6) Conduct investigations of county departments, agencies, or functions and issue subpoenas as provided by this act.

+- (7) Require, as it deems necessary, attendance of the chief executive at one county council meeting in each quarter of the fiscal year. - (8) Require, as it deems necessary, the attendance of the county manager at county council meetings and have the county manager provide information as may be required. - (9) Accept, by ordinance, grants, gifts, or donations, real or personal property on behalf of the county. - (10) By ordinance, lease, convey, vacate, abandon, or permit the use of county land, buildings, or other real personal property. - (11) By ordinance or resolution, and in conformity with state law, modify or eliminate any department, agency, or function that no longer meets the needs of the taxpayers of the county. - (12) Employ a county council clerk and other personnel to serve the county council in the fulfillment of its duties.
+County council staff shall be subject to the county personnel board.
 The county council, on a case-by-case basis, may contract for professional services within the limitations of its annual appropriation as provided by this act.